AdarshSharma-v10/AdarshSharma-v10/README.md

 - 👯 Connect me to collaborate
-- 🏛️ You dont have buit it or come to github to clone it
+- 🏛️ You don't have built it
 - 📫 Reach me **AdarshSharma.rl@outlook.com**

 <h3 align="left">Connect with me:</h3>